 Talk with your radiology care team before your exam if you:

-You may need to change into a gown.
-You will lie on a table, and the table will slide into the long, metal tube with the magnet.
-You will be asked to remain still.
+Once it’s time for your MRI, you may need to change into a gown.
+You will lie on a table, and the table will slide into the long, metal tube that holds the magnet.
+Your care team will ask you to remain still.

-During the exam, you will be able to speak with your care team.
-You will hear noises from the machine.
-You may be able to use earplugs or headphones with music to reduce the noise.
-Exams may take from 30 minutes to an hour per test.
+During the exam, you can speak with your care team.
+Although the MRI machine makes noise, you may be able to use earplugs or headphones with music to reduce the noise.
+Exams can take from 30 minutes to an hour per test.

 Some exams require a contrast dye to enhance the image.
 If your exam includes contrast, you will receive it by injection through an IV.

-You may return to normal activities after your exam.
+You can return to normal activities after your MRI.
 If you received a contrast dye, it will pass through your system within 24 hours.
-Drink plenty of fluids to help the process.
+Be sure to drink plenty of fluids to help this process.

-Our radiologist will review your exam and report the results to your doctor within 24-48 hours.
+Our radiologist will review your images and report the results to your doctor within 24-48 hours.
 Your doctor will contact you with the results.